 1. Residents of Saskatchewan Can Apply for Sask Health Drug Plan at Any Time

-Residents are required to apply to the program.
-This is an important change that was made to the plan over a decade ago but is not well-known.
-The application can be completed at any time and simply kicks in once the family or individual qualifies for coverage.
+The government requires residents to apply for the program.
+This is an important change that took place over a decade ago but is not well-known.
+Individuals can complete the application at any time, and coverage will kick in once the family or individual qualifies for coverage.

 For example, if someone applies but does not yet qualify for coverage, they are still in the system.
-At a later date when they do qualify, they will automatically be added to the plan.
+At a later date when they do qualify, the coverage will automatically start.
 Applying early also means that the person is giving Sask Health permission to access their CRA return every year to determine their family income.
 This is the only application form a person should use, otherwise they have to apply every year.

 2. Deductible in the Plan

 There is a 6-month deductible period from January to July.
-If a person is accepted to the program, they will receive a letter from Sask Health.
-The letter indicates the deductible amount, and what percentage of their drugs will be covered by Sask Health as first payor.
+When a person is accepted to the program, they will receive a letter from Sask Health.
+The letter indicates the deductible amount, and what percentage of their drugs Sask Health will cover as the first payor.

 3. First Payor and the Impact on Employee Benefits Plans

 Once someone qualifies for the Sask Health Drug Plan, Sask Health automatically becomes the first payor at the pharmacy, and a deduction is taken off of the total cost of the drug right away.
-If a person is also enrolled in an employee benefits plan, that coverage will kick in against the balance owing after the Sask Health deduction.
+If a person is also a member of an employee benefits plan, that coverage will kick in against the balance owing after the Sask Health deduction.

-There can be challenges with this because every carrier manages drug claims differently and, in some cases, coverage might be automatically declined once a person reaches their spend threshold.
+There can be challenges with this because every carrier manages drug claims differently.
+In some cases, carriers would automatically decline coverage once a person reaches their spend threshold.
 Carriers will suspend coverage until a person has applied to and qualifies for the Sask Health program.
-Although there is retroactive coverage in an employee benefits plan, this can be problematic for the employee because they will be required to pay out of pocket until they qualify in the Sask Health Drug Plan, which can often be delayed.
+Although there is retroactive coverage in an employee benefits plan, this can be problematic for the employee because they will have to to pay out of pocket until they qualify in the Sask Health Drug Plan, which can often be delayed.